SaboteurInCave/dmoj_docker/README.md

 docker-compose.yml contains inital settings for three images:

-1. _dmoj_ - web interface with nginx and django.
+1. _dmoj_ - web interface with nginx and django + judger.
 This image has __problems__ volume, which stores a problem data.
 If you want to view logs, please enter the container (`docker exec -it dmoj /bin/bash`) and find the __/tmp__ directory inside of container.
 2. _dmoj_db_ - mariadb instance.
 This image hasn't got any external ports, only services from project have access to it.
 The __db__ volume stores a persistent data from database, so it is not recommended to remove this folder at all.
 The __sql__ volume contains the sql initialization file for first startup of the mariadb container.
-3. _dmoj_judge_ - TODO: describe later

 If you need to change ports, please, change the first port in mapping,